-You only really control the pin when you control the elbows: Getting to a dominant pinning in Jiu jitsu is a great thing – it scores more points than any other action if you can get to mount and rear mount.
-Understand however, that real dominance in top position pins comes not just from the position (in no ) but the of the position AND control of your opponents elbows in ways that prevent him turning into escapes and setting finishing so that you translate position into submission.
-Next time you are working your way into side of mounted pins – go the extra and start looking to control your opponents elbows as well.
+You only really the pin when you control the elbows: Getting to a position in Jiu jitsu is a great thing – it scores more points than any other action if you can get to mount and rear mount.
+Understand however, that real dominance in top position comes not just from the position (in ) but the combination of the position AND control of your opponents elbows in ways that prevent him turning into escapes and setting finishing holds so that you translate position into submission.
+Next time you are working your way into side of mounted pins – go the extra distance and start looking to control your opponents elbows as well.
 The more you can elevate and separate his elbows from his torso the more control you will have over the pin and the more likely that pin will turn into a submission hold.

 No tags for this post.